 As a personal finance blogger, speaker and author, money has dominated most of my thoughts for years.
-Even more so while I was working on my upcoming book: “Broke Millennial: Stop Scraping By and Get Your Financial Life Together.”
+Even more so while I was working on my book: “Broke Millennial: Stop Scraping By and Get Your Financial Life Together.”

 Here are 19 of the most important lessons I’ve learned along the way.

 Money is still way too taboo.
 And the only way we break down this wall is to open up dialogues with friends, partners, parents—anyone who’ll listen, really.
 Having honest conversations about salaries and negotiation techniques with friends and co-workers is what helped me learn how to advocate for myself.

 2. We will mess up—probably more than once.

 Whether it’s a small misstep, like an overdraft, or a big one, like defaulting on your student loans, we will trip up.
 But it’s never too late to turn things around.

 In many cases, getting back on the right track—and successfully managing our money over the long term—is as simple as committing to periodic financial check-ins.
 A friend once had a $25 medical bill end up in collections because the doctor’s office never contacted him to ask him to pay it.
 Fortunately, he found out about it during a routine credit check, and was able to immediately pay it off and repair his score before much damage was done.

 3. A weekly budget meeting can help, too.